 Sundarbans, the world's largest mangrove forest

 The word ‘Sundarbans’ means the beautiful forest.
 Though the name of Sundarbans comes from the name of the ‘Sundari tree’ (the tree of beauty), actually Sundarbans is so beautiful that it has been called the natural wonder of the world.
-Sundarbans Tiger is famous around the world as ‘Royal Bengal Tiger’.
-Besides tigers, Sundarbans is known as home to a wide variety of wildlife species including birds, Chitra deer, saltwater crocodile, keto turtles, freshwater crocodiles, snakes, etc. The mangrove forest Sundarbans is located in the basins of three rivers—the Ganges, the Meghna and the Brahmaputra of Bangladesh and covers three districts of Khulna, Satkhira and Bagerhat of the country, and occupies a part of West Bengal of India.
+Sundarbans Tiger is famous around the world as the ‘Royal Bengal Tiger’.
+Besides tigers, Sundarbans is known as home to a wide variety of wildlife species including birds, Chitra deer, saltwater crocodile, keto turtles, freshwater crocodiles, snakes, etc. The mangrove forest Sundarbans is located in the basins of three rivers—the Ganges, the Meghna, and the Brahmaputra of Bangladesh and covers three districts of Khulna, Satkhira, and Bagerhat of the country, and occupies a part of West Bengal of India.
 The Indian part of the forest is called the Sundarbans national park.
 There is no disagreement that Sundarbans is the biggest unbroken mangrove forest in the world.
-Of 10,000 square kilometers area of the Sundarbans, 6,017 sq km is in Bangladesh and therefore the rest is in India.
+Of the 10,000 square kilometers area of the Sundarbans, 6,017 sq km is in Bangladesh and therefore the rest is in India.

 The world’s largest mangrove forest Sundarbans was listed into UNESCO World Heritage Site in 1997.
 Sundarbans are confined by a net of marine streams, mud chars and small islands of mangrove forests.
 About one-third of the total volume of the Sundarbans is covered by rivers, creeks and beels (marshes).